naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 tags:
   - interviewing
 ---
 In the [last blog post](https://www.naveed.dev/posts/senior-engineer-interviews-broken), I discussed my frustrations with the ubiquitous LeetCode interview, and why it was a poor litmus test for determining competency in senior engineers.

-Let's look at some alternatives.
+## A refresher: What should the Technical Interview evaluate a candidate on?

+* **Problem Solving**: Given a problem, can the candidate think on their feet and come up with a solution?
+Are their proposed solutions reasonable, and can they leverage their experiences effectively?
+Are they coachable, and can they work well with feedback?
+* **Raw Technical Chops**: Can this person actually code at a reasonable speed?
+Are they familiar with the language’s standard API?
+Are they familiar with Data Structures and Algorithms?
+* **Design Patterns / Coding “Style”:**Does this person write clean code?
+Do they use descriptive variable names, and appropriately sized functions?
+Do they display other hallmarks of maintainable software?
+* **Communication / Behavioral**: Is this person effective at explaining what they are thinking about, and describing a solution that can be understood by others?
+* **Attitude / Demeanor**: Is this person a brilliant jerk?
+Are they stand-offish?
+Cocky?
+Are they independent?
+Are they low-energy?
+Is this someone I can see myself working with?
+Does their values align with our company credos?

+Ok, so now that we've gotten that taken care of, let's look at some alternatives in practice today.

 ## Alternative #1: Take-Home Assessments